taro-tsuchiya/BlockchainAmplification/README.md

 We begin modifying the codebase after the 3rd commit.

 To reproduce our resuts, please do the following.
-1. Clone our repository, and install Go version 1.19 (or higher) on your machine.
+1. Clone our repository, and install Go version higher than 1.19 but lower than 1.23 on your machine.
+(The current go 1.23 has an issue in runtime package when you compile from the sourcecode)
 2. Move to the test location.

 For EDoS attack